 You don’t have to do this alone.
 I’ve been where you are.

-I help overwhelmed caregivers stop running on empty and start living with calm, confidence, and joy again.
+I help women in healthcare who are exhausted from over-giving to stop running on empty and start living with calm, confidence, and joy again.

 For over 20 years, I worked in the medical field—helping patients, families, and teams navigate complex care decisions.
 But it wasn’t until I became the full-time caregiver for my own mother with Alzheimer’s, that I truly understood how heavy this role can be.